Laxystem/MoCKoGE-Legacy/CONTRIBUTING.md

 ### [Versioning](VERSIONING.md)

+Additionally, your PR may be changed or rejected if you've misused versioning.
+Please read the [full versioning guide](VERSIONING.md).

 ## Documentation & Licensing

 At the start of each source code file, the following notice must be written: